qaidjoharj53/Blood-Bridge/README.md

 You'll only need to run the `docker compose up -d` command from your terminal to run the website.
 It will be accessible under http://localhost afterwards.
+You can stop the containers again using `docker compose down --remove-orphans`

 ## Badges of Honor